sedouard/flocker/docs/reference/glossary.rst

 Flocker CLI
   Also known as the Flocker client.
   This is a tool for controlling Flocker directly via the command line.
-It interfaces with the Flocker API.
+It interacts with the Flocker API.

 .. _container-agent-definition: